alexhang212/SparrowVis_Pipeline/README.md

-# Sparrow Vis: A framework to analyse and annotate sparrow provisioning videos
+# Sparrow Vis: A pipeline to pre-process and analyse sparrow provisioning videos

 Hi and welcome to SparrowVis!!
 This is the documentation and instructions to run and extract data from House Sparrow provisioning videos on Lundy.
 I will try to break it down and make it as easy as possible!